 What Can You Do?

-We ask that you have soap and paper towels available for caregivers to use.
+We ask that you have hand soap and paper towels available for caregivers to use.
 While hand sanitizer is a great option for between washing or on-the-go, washing hands with soap and water is better.
 And because washed hands are only as clean as the towel used to dry them, having paper towels on-hand is a critical part of hand hygiene.

 We also ask that clients and family members follow CDC guidelines regarding masks, social distancing and hand washing.